lantoli/terraform-provider-lantoli/docs/resources/cloud_backup_snapshot_export_job.md

     * `InProgress` - indicates that the snapshot is being exported
     * `Successful` - indicates that the export job has completed successfully
     * `Failed` - indicates that the export job has failed
+    * `Cancelled` - indicates that the export job has cancelled

 ### components
 * `export_id` - _Returned for sharded clusters only._ Export job details for each replica set in the sharded cluster.